 8 - 12 People Total

-Multiple Day tours are a chance to spend time getting to know some of the wonderful historic sites in Texas.
-We'll stay at elegant B&B's and eat at the best local restaurants.
+Multiple Day tours are a chance to spend time getting to know some of the wonderful historic sites in Texas, Mexico and Spain.

 There are eight wineries close enough to fit three of them into an all-day tour and to include a delicious lunch as well, all included in the price of your tour.